awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 ### IAM role for Spot Fleet<a name="spot-fleet-service-linked-role"></a>

 The `aws-ec2-spot-fleet-tagging-role` IAM role grants the Spot Fleet permission to tag the Spot Fleet request, instances, and volumes\.
-For more information, see [Tagging a Spot Fleet](#tag-spot-fleet)\.
+For more information, see [Tag a Spot Fleet](#tag-spot-fleet)\.

 **Important**
 If you choose to tag instances in the fleet and you choose to maintain target capacity \(the Spot Fleet request is of type `maintain`\), the differences in permissions of the IAM user and the `IamFleetRole` might lead to inconsistent tagging behavior of instances in the fleet\.
 If the `IamFleetRole` does not include the `CreateTags` permission, some of the instances launched by the fleet might not be tagged\.
 While we are working to fix this inconsistency, to ensure that all instances launched by the fleet are tagged, we recommend that you use the `aws-ec2-spot-fleet-tagging-role` role for the `IamFleetRole`\.
 Alternatively, to use an existing role, attach the `AmazonEC2SpotFleetTaggingRole` AWS Managed Policy to the existing role\.
 Otherwise, you need to manually add the `CreateTags` permission to your existing policy\.